dat520-2023/info/setup-unix.md

 Linux and macOS are to a large extent relatively similar at the command level.
 If you are running Windows, please consult the instructions [here](setup-wsl.md).

-However, we will also be using some machines in our Linux lab, named `pitter1` - `pitter20`, through remote access; see below for more information about this.
+However, we will also be using some machines in our Linux lab, named `will come` - `will come`, through remote access; see below for more information about this.
 All necessary software for this course should be installed on these machines.